Normalization and Scaling in Correspondence Analysis

 y for a column = Standard Coordinate 2

 This simpler formula is not correct.
 By ignoring the singular values, these coordinates misrepresent the scale.
-However, the reason for this “mistake” is that the the dot product of these coordinates is meaningful.
+However, the reason for this "mistake" is that the dot product of these coordinates is meaningful.
 As described in Understanding the Math of Correspondence Analysis, correspondence analysis allows us to understand the relationships between rows and column categories, where this relationship is formally quantified as the indexed residuals, where:

 Indexed residual for x and y = x for row * x for column + y for row * y for column